 - Aeropostale Stores EBITDA Margin: Aeropostale Stores EBITDA Margin declined massively in 2011 due to an increase in cotton costs.
 In 2012, better cotton prices did not help the retailer as it offered heavy discounts to attract store traffic.
-We expect a marginal improvement in the margins as Aeropostale moves to international locations.
-We expect the figure to reach 12.3% by the end of Trefis forecast period.
+We expect he margins to improve going forward as cotton prices remain stable, Aeropostale increases the proportion of fashion focused products and moves to international locations.
+We expect the figure to reach 13.6% by the end of Trefis forecast period.

-However, if the apparel market continues to be exceptionally promotional and margin's plummet further to 11% by the end of the Trefis forecast period, there can be downside of 10% to our Trefis price estimate.
-Conversely, if the macro-economic conditions improve,promotional environment ceases to continue, and the company expands successfully in international markets pushing the margins to 14%, there can be upside of 10% to our Trefis price estimate
+However, if the apparel market continues to be exceptionally promotional and margin's plummet further to 12% by the end of Trefis forecast period, there can be downside of 10% to our Trefis price estimate.
+Conversely, if the macro-economic conditions improve,promotional environment ceases to continue, and the company expands successfully in international markets pushing the margins to 15%, there can be upside of 10% to our Trefis price estimate

 Aeropostale is a mall based specialty retailer of casual apparel and accessories.
 It designs, markets and sells its own brand of merchandise through its retail stores and the internet.
 Aeropostale provides customers with a focused selection of high quality, active oriented fashion at competitive prices.
 The average Aeropostale store is generally smaller than that of many of its mall-based competitors.